civol/HDLRuby/README.md

 end
 ```

-Within a same scope it is not possible to declared multiple signals or instances with a same name.
+Within the same scope, it is not possible to declare multiple signals or instances with the same name.
 However, it is possible to declare a signal or an instance with a name identical to one previously declared outside the scope: the inner-most declaration will be used.

 #### Named scopes